adamnoto/naivechain.rb/README.md

 Blockchain is a distributed peer-to-peer, non-functional<sup>$</sup> implementation that can be used in a lot of cases where intermediaries exist.
-Blockchain attempts to disintermediate the world using publicly transparent chains of data spread over nodes. distributed over nodes, that when added need to have some sort of proof of work so that it would be harder to deceive and manipulate the network for illegitimate benefits.
+Blockchain attempts to disintermediate the world using publicly transparent chains of block spread over nodes.

 This implementation takes inspiration from [Naivechain](https://github.com/lhartikk/naivechain) excepts: